kaqfa/slides/data_structure/04-queue.md

 ### Basic Queue

-Queue is data structure to
+Queue is a data structure to

 ---